772/MOLF/README.md

-# MOLF
-MOLF stands for Mail-based Open Limited Freigeld.
-The idea was to create a monetary system that fits into one small .php file that everybody understands.
+# Mail-based Open Limited Freigeld
+The main idea of this project is to create a monetary system that fits into one small .php file.  that everybody understands.

 Pros
-- The negatve interest rates prevents people to get grazy amounts of money on cost of others.
 - The systen/program is so easy that really everybody understands it.
+While bitcoin is stunning, even many programmers do not understand how it works and that's not good for something that could be the standard currency.
+- The negatve interest rates prevents people to get grazy amounts of money on cost of others and promots money circulation.
 - No registration and no accounts needed.
+Everything works via e-mail confirmations.
+- If people stop using this money, their account gets automatically "deleted" when enough time passes and they have no debts/money of other people.

 Cons:
-- The php site and the mailserver must be trusted.
-Ideally each German city has its own mail server and is providing one mail to each human living there.
+- The server where the .php site is hosted and the mailserver must be trusted.
+Ideally each municipality has its own mail server and is providing one mail to each human living there.
 It should be impossible to have several e-mails.

+TODO: Negative interest rate, remove German texts, clean up.